 With a jolt of spiritual recognition, Martha understood.
 “Yea, Lord: I believe that thou art the Christ, the son of God, which should come into the world,” she declared.

-This simple yet powerful testimony echoes the words of Peter on the Mount of Transfiguration: “Thou art the Christ, the son of the living God,” (Matthew 16:16) he proclaimed.
-Jesus responded to Peter’s testimony by explaining, “Flesh and blood hath not revealed it unto thee, but my Father which is in heaven.”
-Martha received that same testimony of the Savior’s divine mission.
+This simple yet powerful testimony echoes the words of Peter on the Mount of Transfiguration: “Thou art the Christ, the son of the living God,” (Matthew 16:16) he had proclaimed.
+Jesus had responded to Peter’s testimony by explaining, “Flesh and blood hath not revealed it unto thee, but my Father which is in heaven.”
+In that shadowed garden, Martha received that same testimony of the Savior’s divine mission.

 Personal revelation, the kind that Peter had just experienced, was the rock upon which Christ would build His church.
 Thousands of people had followed Jesus during His ministry, listening to His sermons, observing His miracles, and eating His simple feasts.
 But the time was now near when they would no longer see His physical face nor hear His physical voice.
-At the feast of the Last Supper He would promise, “I will pray the Father, and He shall give you another Comforter, that He may abide with you for ever; even the Spirit of truth; whom the world cannot receive, because it seeth him not, neither knoweth him: but ye know him; for he dwelleth with you, and shall be in you.”
+Just one week later, at the feast of the Last Supper, He would promise, “I will pray the Father, and He shall give you another Comforter, that He may abide with you for ever; even the Spirit of truth; whom the world cannot receive, because it seeth him not, neither knoweth him: but ye know him; for he dwelleth with you, and shall be in you.”

-Moments later, when Martha’s sister Mary heard that Jesus was waiting in the garden, “she rose up hastily, and went out…[and] fell down at His feet, saying unto Him, ‘Lord, if thou hadst been here, my brother had not died.”
+Moments later, when Martha’s sister Mary also heard that Jesus was waiting in the garden, “she rose up hastily, and went out…[and] fell down at His feet, saying unto Him, ‘Lord, if thou hadst been here, my brother had not died.”
 This time Jesus did not ask His weeping friend to declare her witness.
-Apparently Mary had already experienced the testimony borne by the Spirit of Truth.
+Apparently Mary had already experienced the testimony borne by the spirit of truth.
+Instead, he comforted her.

 But He would not leave them comfortless: Lazarus would be with them.
-And the Spirit of Truth would be too.
-That Spirit of Truth is available to each one of us as we seek confirmation of sacred truths and declare them openly as witnesses of Christ.
-May we each find comfort in that glorious truth: “I am the resurrection, and the life: he that believeth in me, though he were dead, yet shall he live!”
+And the spirit of truth would be too.
+That spirit of truth is available to each one of us as we seek confirmation of sacred truths and declare them openly as witnesses of Christ.
+May we each find comfort in Jesus’s glorious truth: “I am the resurrection, and the life: he that believeth in me, though he were dead, yet shall he live!”